Emk0oo/Emk0oo/README.md

 - 🔭 Currently learning more about cloud deployment on AWS and Azure.

+- 💪Always learning and improving my skills

 <br/>

-## My Skill Set
+## **🚀 Technologies & Tools**
 <table><tr><td valign="top" width="33%">